 Lifestyle and home remedies

-If your doctor determines that arthritis is causing the cyst, he or she may advise you to take some or all of the following steps:
+If arthritis is causing the cyst, your health care provider may advise you to take some or all of the following steps:

 - Follow the R.I.C.E. principles.
 These letters stand for rest, ice, compression and elevation.
 Rest your leg.
 Ice your knee.
 Compress your knee with a wrap, sleeve or brace.
 And elevate your leg when possible, especially at night.